ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/sim_user_guide/components/spawner.rst

    ========= ============ ==== ======== ==================================================================================
    Roads     StringVector      no       List of linked Roads on which to spawn Agents.
                                         Intermediate roads may be omitted.
-                                        If a road is not linked to the previous in the list, this road and the roads after it are ignored
+                                        If a road is not linked to the previous in the list (or doesn't exist), this road and the roads after it are ignored.
+                                        This means in particular, that if the first road in the list does not exist, the entire SpawnZone is ignored.
    Lanes     IntVector         yes      The LaneIDs of the Lanes of the Road on which to spawn Agents (given on SStart).
                                         Inexistent lanes are ignored.
                                         If omitted all lanes are used.